 In Pennsylvania, mail ballots are sent only to those registered voters who request them.
 Since no one can be registered in more than one jurisdiction, this ensures that only eligible voters receive a mail ballot.
 In Pennsylvania, registered voters who are deceased are removed from the voter roles and would not receive a mail ballot.
 The mail ballot of someone who dies before election day is not counted.

 Mail ballots are confidential.
 The completed ballot is placed by the voter in its secrecy envelope which is then placed in an outer mailing envelope.
 Upon receipt by county election services, the voter information on the outer envelope is verified and only verified ballots are counted.
-Mail ballots are trackable by the voter: you can find out online if your ballot has been sent, returned and counted.
+Mail ballots are trackable by the voter: you can check online if your ballot has been sent, returned and counted.

-The counting of verified mail ballots involves multiple trained and approved observers from political parties and candidates to ensure that the process is secure.
+The counting of verified mail ballots involves multiple trained and approved observers from both political parties and candidates to ensure that the process is secure.